 So what do you get from an ODDBOX, rescued vegetable delivery box?

 ODDBOX is a rescued vegetable and fruit delivery service, which, rescues fresh, seasonal surplus fruit & veg which is at risk of becoming food waste.
 The reason for this?
-They're simply seen as 'too oddly' shaped, 'too oddly' sized, having cosmetic defects, or even excess amounts of products than needed.
+They're simply seen as 'too oddly' shaped, 'too oddly' sized, having cosmetic defects, or even excessive amounts of products than needed.

 I wanted to give this a try as I like the idea of helping save food from waste, as well as helping out small independent farms financially, which I think is incredibly important, as so many farms have to close as they can't be competitive with the 'big boys'

-I signed up for a £14.99 large vegetable box, and had a £10 off my first order voucher, so actually paid £4.99, (More on that in a minute).
+I signed up for a £14.99 large vegetable box and had a £10 off my first order voucher, so actually paid £4.99, (More on that in a minute).
 The box was delivered sometime between when I went to work at 6pm, and when I get home at 11pm, they tend to deliver between 7pm and 7am.
 The box was in good condition and well packed.

 So what did I get?